-Buttermilk is a fermented dairy product that has been growing in popularity over recent years.
+Buttermilk is a variety of milk that has been growing in popularity over recent years.

 But is it good for you?